Document

 The local housing authority should determine the amount of penalty which can be up to a maximum of £30,000.
 The table and notes in Appendix 2 sets out the charging system and the matters which are to taken into consideration when setting the level of a civil penalty.

 Non-compliance with legislation and regulations enforced by the Private Sector Housing Service is generally a criminal offence.
-The Council is the prosecuting authority for such offences and as they are criminal in nature, proceedings are normally taken in the Magistrates Court.
+The Council is the prosecuting authority for such offences and as they are criminal in nature, proceedings are normally heard in the Magistrates' Court.

-A rent repayment order is an order made by the First-tier Tribunal requiring a landlord to repay a specified amount of rent.
-Rent repayment orders can be applied to a wide range of offences and where an offence to which a rent repayment order relates has been committed the local authority will consider applying for a rent repayment order on each case independently.
-The Council must consider applying for a rent repayment order where a landlord has been convicted of an offence for which a rent repayment order can applied for.
+A Rent Repayment Order is an order made by the First-tier Tribunal Tribunal (Property Chamber) requiring a landlord to repay a specified amount of rent Tribunal (Property Chamber).
+Rent Repayment Orders can be applied to a wide range of offences and where a relevant offence has been committed.
+The local authority will consider whether to apply for a Rent Repayment Order on a case by case basis.
+The Council must consider applying for a Rent Repayment Order where a landlord has been convicted of a relevant offence.

 Work in default is a power given to the Council, to ensure work is carried out to a property.
 If the recipient of the Notice does not do the work required by the Notice, the Council may employ a contractor to enter the property and carry out the work itself.
 The Council will charge the appropriate person for the cost of the works together with the costs involved in arranging for the work to be done